chandanhpcic/docs/source/manual/how-tos/multiwan.rst

 Combining Balancing & Failover
 ------------------------------
 To combine Load Balancing with Failover you will have 2 or more WAN connections for Balancing purposes and 1 or more for Failover.
-OPNsense offers 5 tiers (Failover groups) each tier can hold multiple ISPs/WAN gateways.
+Reticen8 offers 5 tiers (Failover groups) each tier can hold multiple ISPs/WAN gateways.